When you’re fresh to a company, lunchtime is prime time to get the scoop from your new co-workers.

 Lunches are an important part of career growth.
 On the conservative side, this year you will have 225 lunches during work hours.
 In five years, you will have well over a thousand.

 At 30 to 90 minutes per lunch, you are looking at a significant investment of time.
-And if you use it to communicate with colleagues, it can be a critically important window of opportunity for your career.
+And if you use lunch at a new job to communicate with colleagues, it can be a critically important window of opportunity for your career.

 With the right partners, what can you do with 30 to 90 minutes to improve your career?